Alexr951/EgoNetworkApp/README.md

    - The center node represents you (ego)
    - Other nodes represent family members, color-coded by relationship
    - Lines show connections from you to each family member
-3. **Interactive Features**:
-   - Click any node to zoom in
-   - Drag to pan around the network
-   - Use controls to show/hide labels or reset the view
-4. **Export Data**: Download your network data for further analysis
+3. **Export Data**: Download your network data for further analysis

 ## Relationship Categories